Counseling Center

 Heather Braddock is a licensed professional counselor with a mental health service provider designation.
 Heather works with individuals, couples, and groups to help find hope and healing.
 She believes change is always possible and her goal is to help individuals develop the tools necessary for effective change by identifying and building personal strengths within the individual.
 Heather offers a compassionate, non-judgmental approach to therapy.

-Call King University Counseling Center to schedule an appointment (423) 652-4742 or email at [email protected].
+Call King University Counseling Center to schedule an appointment (423) 652-4742, email at [email protected], or click here to schedule.

 Location